steve-ad-s/crypto-dictionary/candlesticks/ThreeOutsideUp.md

 ![[Three Outside Up - Down.png]]

 The Three Outside Up is a three-candle bullish reversal pattern.
-It is an even stronger confirmation of a reversal than the [[Bullish Engulfing Pattern]] alone.
+It is an even stronger confirmation of a reversal than the [[BullishEngulfingPattern]] alone.

 ## Logical Behavior

 This pattern shows a powerful shift from bearish sentiment to a confirmed bullish reversal over three sessions.

 1.  **First Candle (Bearish):** The first candle is a small bearish (black/red) candle that occurs during a downtrend.
 2.  **Second Candle (Bullish Engulfing):** The second candle is a long bullish (white/green) candle that completely engulfs the body of the first candle.
-This forms a classic [[Bullish Engulfing Pattern]], which is the first major sign of the reversal.
+This forms a classic [[BullishEngulfingPattern]], which is the first major sign of the reversal.
 3.  **Third Candle (Bullish Confirmation):** The third candle is another long bullish candle that closes above the high of the second candle.
 This provides a strong confirmation that the buyers are now in control and the reversal has momentum.

 The pattern tells the story of sellers losing control (first candle), being decisively overtaken by buyers (second candle), and the buyers then confirming their newfound power (third candle).